Olimaol/CompNeuroPy/docs/main/optimize_neuron.md

 - the _run()_ function has to take a single argument (besides self) which contains the name of the population consiting of a single neuron or multiple neurons of the optimized neuron model (you can use this to access the population)
 - thus, the simulation has to be compatible with a population consisting of a single or multiple neurons
-- call _self.reset(parameters=False)_ at the beginning of the run function, thus the neuron will be in its compile state (except the paramters) at the beginning of each simulation run
-- always set _parameters=False_ while calling the _self.reset()_ function (otherwise the parameter optimization will not work)
+- use the _self.reset()_ function within the _run()_ function to create new recording chunks and reset the model parameters/variables!
+- [`OptNeuron`](#CompNeuroPy.opt_neuron.OptNeuron) automatically sets the parameters/variables defined in the _variables_bounds_ before each run, _self.reset()_ will reset the model to this state (all parameters/variables not defined in _variables_bounds_ are reset to compile state)
+- be aware that the target neuron model is always resetted to compile state (this affects results_soll)!
+- using _self.reset(parameters=False)_ in the _run()_ function keeps all parameter changes you do during the experiment
+- start the monitors before you want to record something by calling _self.monitors.start()_
-- besides the optimized parameters and the loss, the results of the experiment (using the optimized parameters) will be available after the optimization, you can store any additional data in the _self.data_ attribute
+- the best parameters, the corresponding loss, and the corresponding results of the experiment will be available after the optimization, you can store any additional data which should be available after optimiozation in the _self.data_ attribute
+- do not call the functions _store_model_state()_ and _reset_model_state()_ of the [`CompNeuroExp`](define_experiment.md#CompNeuroPy.experiment.CompNeuroExp) class within the _run()_ function!

 ### Example: